 The fact that it took 128 years for the magazine to hire a Black photographer for its cover is both heartbreaking and infuriating.
 The Smithsonian National Portrait Gallery later acquired a portrait from this series – an acknowledgment of its historical significance.

 Tyler Mitchell was later the center of a controversy about Kamala Harris’ Vogue cover in 2021.
 Many people judged it too casual, if not downright disrespectful toward the Vice-President.
 I have no interest in what I felt was a gratuitous controversy (my two cents: people who only knew Vogue took offense, people who knew Mitchell’s work did not) — what interests me is how free Tyler Mitchell’s images are.

 I love how he captures the youth of today and celebrates the Black experience.
 I cannot wait to see what he does next!

 “I aim to visualize what a Black utopia looks like or could look like.
 People say utopia is never achievable, but I love the possibility that photography brings.
 It allows me to dream and make that dream become very real.”
 Tyler Mitchell

 © Tyler Mitchell

-Disclaimer: Aurelie’s Gallery does not represent Tyler Mitchell, nor claims to do so.
+Disclaimer: Aurelie’s Gallery does not represent Tyler Mitchell.
 My “Photographers I love” series is purely for inspiration and to encourage discussion.